frees-io/freestyle/docs/src/main/tut/docs/parallelism.md

 import cats.implicits._

 def program[F[_]](implicit M: MixedFreeS[F]) = {
   import M._
   for {
     a <- z //3
     bc <- (x |@| y).tupled.freeS //(1,2) potentially x and y run in parallel
 	(b, c) = bc
 	d <- z //3
   } yield a :: b :: c :: d :: Nil // List(3,1,2,3)
 }
 ```

-Once our operations run in parallel we can join the results back into the monadic flow with `.freeS`.
+Once our operations run in parallel we can join the results back into the monadic flow lifting it with `.freeS`.
+In practice you may not need to use `.freeS` since Freestyle supports an implicit conversion to lift those automatically so if the return type is properly infered you may omit `.freeS` altogether.

-`FreeS.Par#freeS` is a combinator enriched into the `FreeApplicative` syntax that joins the result of both operations back
+`FreeS.Par#freeS` is a function enriched into the `FreeApplicative` syntax that joins the result of both operations back
 into a free monad step whose result can be used in further monadic computation.

-Now that we've covered how to build modular programs that support both sequenced and parallel style computations
-we should explore some of the [extra freestyle modules]() with ready to use algebras.
+Now that we've covered how to build modular programs that support both sequencial and parallel style computations let's explore some of the [extra freestyle algebras](extras.html)